NayanR47/FUTURE_CS_01/README.md

   -  Pre-requisites: Basic understanding of web applications and command line interfaces.
   - Lab Set-up: Install DVWA and Burp Suite, configure environments for testing command injection vulnerabilities.
   -  Exercises: Identify command injection vulnerabilities, execute arbitrary commands, and implement mitigation measures.
+# Conclusion
+Both bWAPP and DVWA serve as excellent platforms for learning about web application vulnerabilities.
+While DVWA focuses on a range of vulnerabilities with adjustable security levels, bWAPP offers a broader set of vulnerabilities, making both tools valuable for ethical hacking practice and enhancing security skills.